 Q28.
 Explain Gradle Daemon?

-It is a background built server which you can use to build quickly.
+Ans: It is a background-built server that you can use to build quickly.
 Gradle Daemon’s best feature is the fact that its speed becomes faster as you use it more.
 It is a Java process that acts as a server/client that communicates with a local TCP.
 It also executes and finds build actions.

 Q29.
 What are the new features of Daemon in Gradle 3.0?